Example: Chat App

 Membership flows downward: anyone in a parent group is treated as a member of descendant groups (with direct child membership overriding inheritance where applicable).

 Admin authority is structural, not access-based.
-A root admin can create or delete subgroups, manage members at the org level, and perform other governance ops on the tree — but they do not automatically get into Restricted contexts in child groups.
-Reading private channels still requires allowlist membership managed by that group’s direct admins (or the context creator).
+A root admin can create or delete subgroups, manage members at the org level, and perform other governance ops on the tree — but to access contexts in a child subgroup, they must be a member of that subgroup.
+Private channels are placed in dedicated subgroups with restricted membership.

 Flows down

-Member of Acme Corp is a member of Engineering, Platform Team, and Marketing for eligibility checks (join Open contexts, receive inherited roles).
+Member of Acme Corp is a member of Engineering, Platform Team, and Marketing.
+With auto_join (default), all contexts in those groups are accessible.

 Context Layout

-Open contexts: any group member can join.
-Restricted: only allowlisted keys; no inherited-admin bypass.
-ReadOnly role: can join allowed contexts and read, but mutations are rejected by the platform — ideal for company-wide announcements and auditors.
+Any group member can join contexts in that group.
+ReadOnly role: can join contexts and read, but mutations are rejected by the platform — ideal for company-wide announcements and auditors.
+Private channels are placed in dedicated subgroups with restricted membership.

 Root (Acme Corp)